Donate

 Board of Patrons

-Benedict Allen is a British writer, traveller and adventurer known for his technique of immersion among indigenous peoples.
-He is also a Trustee of the Royal Geographical Society.
-In 2014, his broadcast appeal on the BBC raised over £10,000 for our Oceans Campaign, Benedict joined the Board of Patrons in 2010.
+Benedict Allen FRGS is a writer, explorer and environmental scientist.
+He was made a Trustee of the Royal Geographical Society in 2010.
+Benedict joined the Board of Patrons in 2010.

 Lily Cole

-Antony Gormley OBE is a British artist widely acclaimed for his sculptures, installations and public artworks that investigate the relationship of the human body to space.
-Creator of the Angel of the North, Field for the British Isles, Another Place, and Quantum Cloud, Antony has won the Turner Prize and he is a Royal Academician.
-In 1997 he received an OBE and he was knighted in 2014.
-Antony joined EJF’s Board of Patrons in 2013.
+Antony Gormley CH OBE RA is an artist widely acclaimed for his sculptures, installations and public artworks, including Angel of the North, Field for the British Isles, Another Place, and Quantum Cloud.
+Antony has won the Turner Prize and he is a Royal Academician.
+In 1997 he received an OBE, was knighted in 2014 and appointed a Companion of Honour for his services to art in 2025.
+Antony became a Patron in 2013.

 Katherine Hamnett CBE